ManyDesigns/Portofino/README.md

 which is easy to incrementally extend and customize, both graphically and in functionality (e.g., adding new buttons to existing pages).

-Portofino is based on popular and proved open source libraries such as Hibernate, Groovy, Apache Shiro, the Stripes web framework, Twitter Bootstrap, Jersey JAX-RS.
+Portofino is based on popular and proven open source libraries such as Hibernate, Groovy, Apache Shiro, the Stripes web framework, Twitter Bootstrap, Jersey JAX-RS.

 The home of Portofino is http://portofino.manydesigns.com.
 There you can find the documentation, pointers to community